patrickwick/binutils/README.md

 * ELF to ELF copying only
     * Mach-O maybe at some point
     * PE/COFF: maybe if someone else wants to add it but I won't touch Windows with a ten foot pole
+* not tested: running objcopy on a 32bit system on 64bit ELF files.
+It should work but may not

 ## TODO